delabere/CS50W_Project1/README.md

 A project completed as part of CS50's Web Programming with Python and JavaScript

 # Over-Booked
-This is a website that allows you to search information for 5000 books!
+Over-Booked is a fully responsive website that allows you to search information for thousands of books!

 Over-Booked integrates with the goodreads api to gather information from thousands of reviews as well as allowing you to read and leave reviews